-For example, the initial publication for the 2022 competition year is numbered v.2022.0.0.
-Corrections to typographical errors, formatting, or other changes of minor impact will increment this to v.2022.0.1.
-More notable clarifications, additions, deletions, or other substantial changes will instead increment to v.2022.1.0 and be identified in an appendix listing all such modifications.
+For example, the initial publication for the 2023 awards year is numbered v.2023.0.0.
+Corrections to typographical errors, formatting, or other changes of minor impact will increment this to v.2023.0.1.
+More notable clarifications, additions, deletions, or other substantial changes will instead increment to v.2023.1.0 and be identified in an appendix listing all such modifications.